 Spastic colon (a.k.a. irritable bowel syndrome)

 - Increase fiber intake.
 Fiber helps reduce spasms and promotes regular bowel movements.
 Unfortunately, it can also exacerbate diarrhea, gas, bloating, and cramping.
 To combat this, try gradually increasing the amount of fiber over a few weeks.
-This will help to allow the body to adjust to these symptoms.
+This will help to allow the body to adjust.
 Some foods high in fiber are whole grains, fruits, vegetables, and beans.

 - Eat regularly.
 Eating at about the same time every day can promote regular bowel function.
 If diarrhea is a problem, eating small, frequent meals can help.
 For constipation, eat larger amounts of high-fiber foods to help move things along.